 - Sea otters eat large sea urchins, which is their most favorite food.
 As sea urchins are covered with spines, they bite the underside where the spines are shorter and lick the soft material out of the urchin shell.

-- Sea otters spend about 24 to 60% of their daytime in foraging.
+- Sea otters spend about 24 to 60% of their daytime foraging.
 However, it depends mostly on the availability of prey.

 - In captivity, sea otters are fed with shrimps, surf clams, and squids.